sunnykalola73/Profile_Lister/README.md

-# Profile_Listed
+# Profile_Lister

 This markdown provides information about a React project and outlines the basic steps to run the code.

 ## Project Details

-- Node version: [Insert Node version]
+- Node version: v20.3.0
-- React version: [Insert React version]
+- React version: 18.2.0

 ## Assumption:

 - Implemented only GridView considering the scope of the project.
-- In infinite scroll, it's not good to have a page numbers as there can be various types of scrolling, Hence it's not implemented.
+- In infinite scroll, it's not good to have page numbers as there can be various types of scrolling, Hence it's not implemented.

 ### Note

-This project will be deleted after the completion of the assessment to ensure the confidentiality and privacy of the code..
+This project will be deleted after the completion of the assessment to ensure the confidentiality and privacy of the code.

 ## Steps to Run the Code